 These ‘monkey men’ came down from the mountains, raping, pillaging and destroying crops.

-In despair, the abbot of Arles, Arnulfe, decided that the relics of a Saint were needed to balance out the many sins of the villagers, which were surely responsible for their plight.
+In despair, the abbot of Arles, Arnulfe, decided that the relics of a Saint were needed to balance out the sins of the villagers, which were surely responsible for their plight.

 Once a year the monks siphon out the water with a silver pump and hand out to pilgrims.